KoKuToru/ws-probability-calculator/README.md

 * `burn DMG`
     * does a attack without trigger check

-everthing that is not detected as a command gets ignorered, can be used as comment..
+everything that is not detected as a command gets ignored, can be used as comment..

 ## Overview